RLado/AIR/README.md

-# Air Invoicing
+# AIR: Atomic Invoice Renderer
 ## Simple and free invoicing for freelancers

 > ⚠️ Check your local laws and regulations to ensure that you are compliant with invoicing requirements

-Air Invoicing is a simple and free invoicing tool for freelancers, designed to create invoices quickly and easily with an extensible template system.
+AIR Invoicing is a simple and free invoicing tool for freelancers, designed to create invoices quickly and easily with an extensible template system.

 ### Features
 - Save user data